 |If a water system collects...||Level 1 Assessment is required within 30 days if...|

 |...Less than 40 routine and repeat samples per month||More than 1 TC-positive sample in a month|

 |...40 or more routine and repeat samples per month||More than 5.0% TC-positive samples in a month|

-Under the Federal rTCR, a water system which exceeds the current Total Coliform MCL (see table above) must also conduct a Level 1 Assessment.
-The completed assessment must be submitted to the local regulating agency (DDW District Office or County Health Office) within 30 days of the exceedance.
+Under the RTCR, a water system which exceeds the trigger levels in the table above must also conduct a Level 1 Assessment.
+The completed assessment must be submitted to the local regulating agency (DDW District Office or County Health Office) within 30 days of exceeding the trigger level.
 The Level 1 Assessment will require water systems to identify a possible cause to the total coliform positive samples and corrective actions taken/needed.
-Failure to complete the corrective actions will be a violation of the Coliform Treatment Technique in the Federal rTCR.
+Failure to complete the corrective actions will be a violation of the Coliform Treatment Technique in the RTCR.